 - If you are currently enrolled in the prerequisite course, and it does not show as "in progress" on the transcript you are sending, please also send a copy of your current schedule which will illustrate your enrollment in that course.
 At the completion of the semester, you are asked to send a copy of the transcript with the grade posted (an unofficial copy is acceptable).

 - Every effort is made to process waivers on the same day of receipt, but please allow 2 business days during the high volume months of April and May.
-Those students registering during walk-in registration periods are advised to bring a copy of their transcripts for waiver purposes to registration.
+Those students registering during are advised to bring a copy of their transcripts for waiver purposes to registration.

 - If you are a GUEST student, enrolling in SUMMER or INTERSESSION classes, and your course does NOT carry a prerequisite, you do NOT need to supply a copy of your transcript.
 A postcard indicating receipt will be sent to your address on record for any transcript received by mail or as an official electronic copy.
 Any emailed unofficial transcripts will receive a response to that email.